About Stephanie Nakasian

 - 14 Full Length CDs as Lead Artist

-- 35 Years as a touring jazz vocalist including 2 years performing with the Jon Hendricks Group
+- Touring jazz vocalist since the mid-80's, to include 2 years performing with the Jon Hendricks Group

 - Frequent Guest Performer and Speaker at Conferences and Seminars Worldwide on Various Jazz topics and vocal techniques.

 - Studied with Joseph Scott and Colin Romoff